Christopher Martin-Jenkins: Author

 Martin-Jenkins was the author of The Complete Who's Who of Test Cricketers.
 Altogether he wrote or edited 25 books including The Wisden Book of County Cricket (1981); Bedside Cricket (1981); Twenty Years On: Cricket's years of change (1984); Cricket: a way of life (1984); Grand Slam (1987); Cricket Characters (1987); Sketches of a Season (1987); and Ball by Ball: The Story of Cricket Broadcasting (1990) and finally concluding with his autobiography, CMJ – A Cricketing Life.

 He edited The Cricketer from 1980 and was President of the Cricket Society from 1998 to 2008.

 Awards and honours

 He was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.

 He was President of MCC for 2010–11, a rare honour for a journalist.
-His time in office was a difficult one, as it coincided with the £400 million redevelopment plan for Lord's being dropped in favour of something better suited to the difficult economic situation.
-This led to an as yet unresolved split in the membership between those in favour of the new plan and those who still support the old one.
+His time in office was a difficult one, as it coincided with a heated debate over the £400 million redevelopment plan for Lord's in the context of the prevailing difficult economic situation.

 In 2007 he was invited to deliver the annual MCC Spirit of Cricket Cowdrey Lecture, becoming the only career journalist and broadcaster to do so.
 As MCC President, in 2011 he invited Kumar Sangakkara to deliver the same lecture, the only actively playing cricketer to have delivered a Cowdrey Lecture.